Keystack/keystack-ios-app/README.md

 ## Installation

-Simple iOS wrapper for Cordova based application.

-Used in conjunction with Keystack/keystack-ios-app
+Simple iOS wrapper for a Cordova based application that uses BLE beacon technology.
+This wrapper can be used in conjunction with Keystack/keystack-ios-app -- or whatever web application you like.

 After cloning this repository, generate iOS platform files by running: